 The rejoinder should be concise and complete.
-The rejoinder should respond only to areas for improvement cited in the team report.
+The rejoinder should respond to all areas for improvement cited in the team report.
+The EPP may choose whether to address any notes.
 If the unit agrees that a cited area for improvement is correct, the rejoinder should acknowledge this fact.
 Progress on cited areas for improvement (which remain in the final report) will be addressed by the EPP in the Progress Report.

-The following conditions must be adhered to as the Program Rejoinder is prepared by the EPP:
+The following conditions must be adhered to as the Program Rejoinder is prepared by the EPP: To address the AFIs, the rejoinder may include the following:

-- To address the AFIs, the rejoinder may include the following: - Evidence that existed at the time of the review that may have been omitted or overlooked. - o Revised materials that address the areas for improvement. - o Newly developed materials that address the areas for improvement. - All evidence must relate directly to the standards and procedures that applied at the time of the program review. - The rejoinder must be factual in nature.
-All inaccurate information should be corrected, and appropriate documentation should be submitted with the rejoinder. - When the EPP does not respond to the areas for improvement in the team report, it will be assumed that the EPP concurs with the team's citation.
+- Evidence that existed at the time of the review that may have been omitted or overlooked. - Revised materials that address the areas for improvement. - Newly developed materials that address the areas for improvement.

+All evidence must relate directly to the standards and procedures that applied at the time of the program review.

+The rejoinder must be factual in nature.
+All inaccurate information should be corrected, and appropriate documentation should be submitted with the rejoinder.

+When the EPP does not respond to the areas for improvement in the team report, it will be assumed that the EPP concurs with the team's recommendations.

-The Program Rejoinder should be paginated and include the following four sections:
+The Program Rejoinder should include the following four sections: